mmonteleone/pavlov/README.markdown

 *Example*

-    //... within a QUnit.specify scope
+    //... within a pavlov.specify scope
     describe("Bowling", function(){
         // specs contained within this description
         it(...